 Key to all of these endeavors is engagement with broader communities of business.
 “What we really need is people in the business community aware of and supportive of our program,” Van Drunen said.
 The center’s creators agree that the Calvin’s newly revamped business major (and the existing accounting major) are two more good partners to the Center for Innovation and Excellence in Business.
 The new curriculum requires students to concentrate in one area of business study: marketing, operations, human resources, finance or small business.
 This specialization is important to prepare students for the job market, Van Drunen said.
 "There are no general business jobs,” he emphasized.
 “There are jobs in marketing, operations, human resources, finance or small business.
 We’re helping our students think that way.”

 At the same time, the new business major helps students to anchor their business education in the broader liberal arts context.
 The business and related course requirements of the major have been scaled back from 52 to 46 credit hours, allowing students to take classes in other disciplines.

-"I believe that if a student does a good job mixing the business major and the liberal arts with hands-on experience and mentoring that they will do better in the long run than the graduate who spends four years on a college campus simply specializing in business,” Byker said.
+"I believe that if a student does a good job mixing the business major and the liberal arts with hands-on experience and mentoring that they will do better in the long run than the graduate who spends four years on a university campus simply specializing in business,” Byker said.
 “At Calvin we will now be able to better provide those opportunities that we believe will equip our grads to make a difference in God's Kingdom for the long haul.”

 Eames is eager to see the center functioning in support of that vision.
-And he’s grateful that the center, which officially launches in the fall, will not rely on college funding.
-“Donors were eager to dig deeper to fund this over and above their already generous support of the college,” he said.
+And he’s grateful that the center, which officially launches in the fall, will not rely on university funding.
+“Donors were eager to dig deeper to fund this over and above their already generous support of the university,” he said.
 Meantime, Eames is ready to get to work: “The first thing I’ve got to do is find 20 new projects for our capstone class,” he said.